wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     _dependent child_, in relation to a member of the forces or any other person claiming a pension or allowance under this Act, means a child who is being cared for as a member of the family of the member of the forces or other such person

+    _financial statements_ has the same meaning as in [section 6][238] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][239] of the Financial Reporting Act 2013

-    _medical practitioner_ means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by [section 114(1)(a)][236] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
+    _medical practitioner_ means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by [section 114(1)(a)][240] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine

     _member of the Emergency Reserve Corps_ means any person who was at any time a member of the Emergency Reserve Corps established under the Emergency Reserve Corps Regulations 1941